metricationmatters/research/proposals/Prefixes.md

 I have several issues with the SI system as currently defined.

-Even though the SI system prefixes are fairly simple as they are currently defined (2022), I think the SI system prefix names and rules can be made even more simple and more regular.
+Even though the SI system prefixes are fairly simple as they are currently defined, I think the SI system prefix names and rules can be made even more simple and more regular.

 Whenever I look at the list of prefixes, several things immediately stand out glaringly to me and are hard for me to ignore: